tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Say Hello to Guests

 In this exercise you will have to: Take a list of names.
 Add "Hello" to every name.
-Make one big string with all greetings.
+Make one big string with all saludos.
 The solution should be one string with a comma in between every "Hello (Name)".

 __Ejemplos:__ greet\_people(["Joe"]) ➞ "Hello Joe" greet\_people(["Angela", "Joe"]) ➞